 18. Is there an option to re-take the online tests?

-Unfortunately not, the individual tests made up the overall result.
-If you fail, you are more than welcome to reapply again to the next live campaign however you will have to complete the whole process again.
+Unfortunately not, all three of the individual tests made up the overall result.
+If you fail you are more than welcome to reapply again after 6 months however you will have to complete the whole process again.